saxani/mmp310/README.md

 <h3>Software</h3>

-Text Editors: <a href="https://www.sublimetext.com/">Sublime</a> or <a href="http://brackets.io/">Brackets</a>
+Text Editors: <a href="https://www.sublimetext.com/" target="_blank">Sublime</a> or <a href="http://brackets.io/" target="_blank">Brackets</a>
 Browser: Chrome
 GitHub
 <br/>

 <h3>Resources</h3>

 Tutorials and readings will be posted on weekly class notes.
 There is no official textbook for this class.
-Students interested in text book resources should consider <a href="http://www.htmlandcssbook.com/">this HTML & CSS book</a> and <a href="http://www.htmlandcssbook.com/">this JavaScript and JQuery</a> book.
+Students interested in text book resources should consider <a href="http://www.htmlandcssbook.com/" target="_blank">this HTML & CSS book</a> and <a href="http://www.htmlandcssbook.com/" target="_blank">this JavaScript and JQuery</a> book.

 <br/>